eupedrosa/ria-lang/README.md

-# RIA (Representação Intermédia Académica)
+# Ria (Representação Intermédia Académica)
-an academic intermediate representation programming language for learning about compilers
+Ria is a programming language for learning about compilers